-Someone with this fear avoids someone else if they attempt to get close.
-They experience distress and nervousness during medical or dental exams where touching is vital.
+Someone with this fear avoids someone if they attempt to get close.
+They experience distress and nervousness during medical or dental exams because touching is vital.

 They describe the sense of being touched as a “burning” sensation.
 It is upsetting and terrifying to them.
-Panic symptoms may surface when the Chiroptophobia suffers fear contact with someone else.
+Panic symptoms may surface because Chiroptophobia sufferers fear contact with anyone.
 They may feel woozy spells, heart agitation, intense fear, and feel a sense of doom.

 Why Do These Symptoms Happen?